AI Fluency

 Governed AI fluency for regulated environments

-Governed AI fluency is the ability for AI systems to communicate clearly and confidently within regulated environments — answering fluently only when the system has authority and evidence to do so, and degrading to partial or uncertain responses when it doesn't.
-It's the art of being both articulate and honest.
+Governed AI fluency is the ability for AI systems to communicate clearly and confidently within regulated environments — answering fluently when the system has authorization and grounded evidence, and degrading to a partial answer or explicit refusal when it does not.
+The failure mode of ungoverned AI is fluent confidence on unverified claims; governed fluency replaces that with calibrated confidence tied to the underlying evidence state recorded in the Claim Ledger.

 Why this matters